nicholaswilde/recipes/docs/desserts/cooks-illustrated-lemon-bars.md

 ### Step 3

+Massage the granulated sugar with the lemon zest unitl fragrant.

+### Step 4

-While crust bakes, whisk granulated sugar, all-purpose flour, cream of tartar, and salt together in now-empty bowl.
+While crust bakes, whisk granulated sugar and lemon zest mixture, all-purpose flour, cream of tartar, and salt together in now-empty bowl.
 Whisk in eggs and egg yolks until no streaks of egg remain.
-Whisk in lemon zest and lemon juice (4 lemons).
+Whisk in lemon juice (4 lemons).
 Transfer mixture to saucepan and cook over medium-low heat, stirring constantly, until mixture thickens and registers 160°F, about 5 to 8 minutes.
 Off heat, stir in unsalted butter cut into 8 pieces.
 Strain filling through fine-mesh strainer set over bowl.

-### Step 4
+### Step 5

 Pour filling over hot crust and tilt pan to spread evenly.
 Bake until filling is set and barely jiggles when pan is shaken, 8 to 12 minutes.
 (Filling around perimeter of pan may be slightly raised.)
 Let bars cool completely, at least